jeremytammik/tbc/a/1936_os_addin_mgr.md

 <img src="img/RevitAddInManager.png" alt="RevitAddInManager" title="RevitAddInManager" width="386"/> <!-- 386 -->
 </center>

+Many thanks to Chuong Ho for this great initiative!

 By the way, I have started to use the <i>apply code changes</i> method now as well.
 It works fine and I love it.
-Remonds me of the good all days with <i>edit and continue</i>, which worked just a smoothly back then.
+Reminds me of the good all days with <i>edit and continue</i>, which worked just a smoothly back then.

 ####<a name="4"></a> FormulaManager and Scripting Support